-(2) Murder shall be deemed to be of the first degree where the act of the accused, or thing by him omitted to be done, causing the the death charged was preceded by will and premeditation to effect the death of any person whether the result has been the death of that person or some other person.
+18. (1) (a) Murder of the first degree shall be taken to have been committed where the act of the accused, or thing by him omitted to be done, causing the death charged was done or omitted with intent to kill some person.